 Kgalagadi, Maloti-Drakensberg, Greater Mapungubwe or the Kavango are a few of the 18 TFCA’s in Southern Africa.
 The Peace Park Foundation is directly involved in ten of these conservation areas.

-In the words of Johann Rupert – CEO Peace Parks Foundation:
+In the words of Johann Rupert, Chairman of Peace Parks Foundation:

 “Our job is to keep on doing what we do – giving the tools to the right people, so they can do what they really need and want to do, which is to improve the lives of their communities in a sustainable way.
 At a local level, and indeed at a global level, this means finding practical, mutually beneficial ways for man and nature to thrive together.
 If we can keep on demonstrating that this is in fact possible, then I’m very hopeful about the future.’